 Directed by Dr. Neil Hammerschlag, the Shark Research & Conservation Program (SRC) at the University of Miami conducts cutting-edge shark research while also inspiring scientific literacy and environmental ethic in youth through unique hands-on field research experiences.

 Every year, SRC brings out thousands of people, mostly school-children, on our research boats to survey, sample, tag and study sharks.
 Opportunities are especially made available for under-served populations in the sciences, such as females through our F.I.N.S.
 Program.
 To impact an even larger audience from across the globe, SRC continues to use a variety of online education tools, including social media, blogs, educational videos and, online curricula.

 SRC’s science focuses broadly on understanding the effects of environmental change on the behavioral ecology and conservation biology of sharks in a human‐altered world.
 The SRC Team is comprised of University of Miami faculty, graduate students, undergraduate students and volunteers.
-Research faculty advice the graduate student, who then act as mentors to the undergraduate students, who in turn serve as mentors to the participating school-children.
+Research faculty advise the graduate students, who then act as mentors to the undergraduate students, who in turn serve as mentors to the participating school-children.

 Dr. Neil Hammerschlag and the SRC Program reside in the University of Miami’s Rosenstiel School of Marine and Atmospheric Science, recognized as one of the top collegiate programs for marine research in the world.

 Our work is composed of four overlapping focal areas:

 Science – Education – Conservation – Technology